-Assessment consists of a combination of oral tasks, application and methodological skills, secondary research and examinations.
+Assessment consists of application of research methods, secondary research and an examination.

 For further information contact Helen Rook on 6659 3371 or helen.rook@det.nsw.edu.au

 SOFTWARE ENGINEERING - 2 Unit

 The study of HSC Software Engineering enables students to develop an understanding of the fundamentals of computer science using a range of technologies including the Python programming language.
 Students will develop knowledge and understanding of software engineering, hardware and software integration, and the development, implementation and evaluation of computer programs.